 - Outreach and Access;

 - Student Welfare;

 - Buildings Gardens and Grounds

-If you’re donating online, please forward the email confirmation you receive from CAF to email@example.com and let us know which fund this gift is to support - otherwise we will allocate it to the Worcester Fund as an unrestricted gift.
+If you’re donating online, please forward the email confirmation you receive to email@example.com and let us know which fund this gift is to support - otherwise we will allocate it to the Worcester Fund as an unrestricted gift.
 If you’d like to support an area not listed, please contact the Development Office on firstname.lastname@example.org, we’d be delighted to hear from you.

 Outside of the Worcester Fund, Graduate Scholarships in particular are a priority at the moment and there are several matched fund schemes available where College has partnered with the University to increase the value of your donation in this area.
 Please email email@example.com to find out more.